whitelilydragon/ShangMuArchitect/README.md

 ### Can I report issues related to the fan game's accuracy to Freedom Planet?

-We are no longer accepting accuracy-related reports, especially now that Shang Mu Architect has diverged so much from its source as to be an outright fan-made midquel.
+We are no longer accepting accuracy-related reports, especially now that Shang Mu Architect is a mix of Freedom Planet 1 and 2's gameplay, with some of its own intentional (and unintentional) improvements to FP's gameplay (Such as making FP1 speedrun tech easier to execute)

 ### Why can't I tag my bug reports?